BloomTech-Labs/foster-together-be/README.md

 ## 2️⃣ Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project
+🚫This is a placeholder, replace the endpoints, access control, and descriptioin to match your project

 #### Organization Routes